Reduced-fat foods make you fatter

 - Being overweight.

-- Digestive problems, and in particular, insufficient absorbsorbtion of vitamins and minerals.
+- Digestive problems, and in particular, insufficient absorbsorbtion of fat-soluble vitamins and minerals.

 The feel-full hormone